 While rare in Australia, some countries have been experiencing negative interest rates for some time now.
 The good or bad news, depending on whether you’re a borrower or saver, is that for now it doesn’t appear that negative interest rates will be filtering through to Australia’s commercial banks who offer saving accounts and loans to consumers.

 What are negative interest rates?

-Negative interest rates happen when the rates that financial institutions apply to people borrowing money or putting it in savings fall below zero.
+Negative interest rates happen when the rates that financial institutions apply to consumers or investors borrowing money or putting into savings fall below zero.
 Interest rates are usually positive, meaning people earn interest on their savings and have to pay it when they borrow.
 But with negative interest rates, the opposite can happen.

 Given how used we’ve become to how interest usually works here, negative rates would seem like the financial equivalent of water flowing up a hill, the sun rising at nighttime or a white Christmas in Darwin.

 In general, it’s very rare for banks to apply negative interest rates to consumer products like savings accounts or home loans.
 Indeed, the Canstar database, which stretches back more than two decades, has never seen negative rates on these products.